FCHS Clubs and Organizations

 Dues: $0.00

-Fishing Club members learn casting skills, entomology (study of bugs), fly tying, safety, stream and river information, and conservation.
+Fishing Club members learn casting skills, local lake info, techniques, and fellowship.
 Fishing trips to local ponds/lakes/rivers may be offered to qualified students.
-Meeting dates and times to be determined.
-Students must have access to a boat, boat captain (adult), and gear that meets safety and insurance requirements.
+GHSA Tournament Bass Fishing is available to qualified students; must have access to a boat, boat captain (adult), and gear that meets safety and insurance requirements.

 Sponsor(s): Mrs. Stinnett